 Energy is everything; your home world depends on it.
 However, someone or something is slowly siphoning it away.
 As your world's champion, you must climb into the experimental Power Tank to challenge this nemesis and his minions.
-Your key lies with the ability to teleport solid mass.
-Use this to manipulate and explore the endless stronghold of the enemy, and to exploit the free-floating DUPES (Dense Units of Photon Energy) to destroy the menacing Plasma Droids.
-Be cautious, though; those DUPES can be deadly, tool Photon, a fantastic new arcade game for your Coco3, contains spec-tacular 320x200 resolution, 16 color graphics, ultra-smooth 60 Hz animation, and loads of real-time music and sound effects.
-It will send your mind racing over endless possibilities, requiring quick decisions and reactions.
-Quite simply, Photon is incredibly addictive; it will deliver hours of excitement.
+Your key lies with the ability to teleport solid mass, Use this to manipulate and explore the endless to teleport solid mass, use mis to inalippulate and exploit me free-floating DUPES (Dense Units of Photon Energy) to destroy the menacing Plasma Droids.
+Be cautious, though; those DUPES can be deadly, tool Photon, a fantastic new arcade game for your Coco3, contains spectacular 320x200 resolution, 16 color graphics, ultra-smooth 60 Hz animation, and loads of real-time music and sound effects.
+It will send your mind raction outer entries possibilities requiring outer. send your mind racing over endless possibilities, requiring quick decisions and reactions.
+Quite simply, Photon is incredibly addictive; decisions and reactions, date simply, Product is microbiny additional time in will deliver hours of excitement.
 Will you become your world's greatest hero, or just another energy slave?
 Req.
-128K CoCo 3 and disk drive.
+128K CoCo 3 vironment.

-vironment.
 From the beginner to the accomplished professional, you can use GrafExpress to create lightning fast arcade games, graphic applications and utilities, and windowing multimedia demonstra-tions!
 The GrafExpress package includes two incredible systems.
 GrafExpress 16 works on all monitor types and offers support in 12 graphic resolutions (from 128x192 to 320x225).
-GrafExpress 256 ofin an astounding 256 colors!
+GrafExpress 256 of-fers 6 resoutions (from 128x192 to 160x225 on a composite monitor) in an astounding 256 colors!
 Ever see a CoCo do that before?
-Both systems include standard graphics commands (CIRCLE, FILL, etc. that blow away the competition.
+Both systems include standard graphics commands (C!RCLE, FILL, etc.) hat blow away the competition.
 For example, the BOX command peaks out at over 2 MegaPixels/second; that's 300 times taster than BASIC!
-255 separate sprites of up to 100x100 pixels each are sup ported with window clipping and high-res pixel level collision checking.
-The 8-octave/4-voice music synthesizer has independent ing.
-The 8-octave/4-voice music synthesizer has independent envelope, waveform, and volume controls, a 7 + KHz sampling rate, and much more.
+255 separate sprites of up to 100x100 pixels each are supported with window clipping and high-res pixel level collision checking.
+The 8-octave/4-voice music synthesizer has independent envelope, waveform, and volume controls, a 7 + KHz sampling rate, envelope, waveform, and volume controls, a 7 + KHz sampling rate, and much more.
 Other features include text/graphics mixing, different font sizes, fast window copying and scrolling, picture save/load, easy implementation from both BASIC and assembly language, multiple screen animation, and support for 128K/512K, double speed, and the high-res joystick interface.
-The package also contains support programs that are worth the purchase price of GralExpress alone!
-These include an introductory demo, a picture entire, a waveform edition, a waveform edition. editor, a waveform editor, and an art program that supports 256 col ors!
-GrafExpress also comes with a 50 page manual that fully explains all of its incredible features.
-If you do any graphics programming or simply want to see what your little CoCo is capable of, GrafExpress is a must!
+The package also contains support programs that are worth the purchase price of GrafExpress alone!
+These include an introductory demo, a picture editor, a waveform editor, and an art program that supports 256 col-ors!
+Graft-byress also comes with a 50 page manual that fully ex-plains all of its incredible features.
+If you do any graphics programming or simply want to see what your little CoCo is capable of, \$34.95 GrafExpress is a must!
 Req.
 128K CoCo 3 and disk drive.